riyamandal123/IndiChef/README.md

 **About**
 IndiChef - Automated Recipe Generator simplifies the process of generating Indian cuisine recipes by leveraging AI technology.
 It provides quick and convenient access to a wide range of recipe suggestions tailored to users' preferences.
 Whether you're looking for traditional favorites or innovative new dishes, IndiChef is designed to cater to your culinary needs.

-Feel free to customize and expand upon this template to suit your project's needs.
-This README structure provides a clear overview of your application's purpose, features, and usage instructions.